2021 Pacific Northwest floods: British Columbia Interior

 Sections of Highway 1 and the Coquihalla Highway near Hope were washed away, along with a parallel railroad.

-On the Coquihalla Highway near Hope, an entire two-lane section was washed out by the overflowing Coquihalla River.
+On the Coquihalla Highway, many bridges partly or completely collapsed.
+Near Hope, an entire section of the westbound side of the highway was washed out by the overflowing Coquihalla River.
+On November 18, the Government of British Columbia estimated that repairs for the Coquihalla Highway between Hope and Merritt would take months and that temporary Bailey bridges would be procured.

 On November 15, Highway 3 and Highway 99 were also closed due to flooding and mudslides.
-On November 18, the Government of British Columbia estimated that repairs for the Coquihalla Highway between Hope and Merritt would take months and that temporary Bailey bridges would be procured.

 A track washout caused the derailment of a Canadian National Railway-operated freight train 25 kilometers north of Hope, British Columbia.
 No injuries were reported.

-Highway 8 between Spences Bridge and Merritt suffered the most damage, as multiple sections of the highway were completely washed out and destroyed by flooding in the Nicola River, also cutting off access to small farming and Indigenous communities along the highway.
+Highway 8 between Spences Bridge and Merritt suffered the most damage, as multiple sections of the highway were completely washed out and destroyed by flooding in the Nicola River where it caused almost all of the bridges that connected Collettville area to the rest of Merritt to collapse, and where it cut off access to small farming and Indigenous communities along the highway northwest of Merritt.

 On November 15, all 7,000 residents of Merritt were evacuated after the city's sewage treatment plant flooded and failed after the Coldwater River burst its banks.
 Evacuees were instructed to go to either Kamloops or Kelowna.

 Also on November 15, the community of Princeton, British Columbia declared a local state of emergency after the Tulameen and Similkameen rivers burst their banks and caused localized flooding.
 Natural gas service was disrupted until November 19, when gas crews began putting in new gas lines and repair some old ones.
 Highway 3 was re-opened the same day but restricted to essential traffic to minimize impact to repair and construction efforts underway.

 Low-cost carrier Swoop announced that it would be instating flights between Abbotsford International Airport and Kelowna International Airport to aid in recovery efforts.
 These flights were available from November 22 to December 15, 2021.